 Despite its urban character, Brookline has an expansive system of parks and open space ranging from small playgrounds to large historic landscapes, including a portion of the Emerald Necklace, one of Olmsted's finest achievements.

 Throughout the year, Town Staff, along with representatives from a variety of historic, cultural groups organize a series of Walking Tours providing opportunities to learn more about many of Brookline's most notable residents, landmarks and architecture.
-Brookline is also part of Hubway, the nation's only regional bike share program.
+Brookline is also part of BlueBikes, the regional bike share program.

 Photo courtesy of Martha Sibert